Provision Citrix ADC instances

 Add a Citrix ADC instance

-When you add Citrix ADC instances from the Management Service, you need to provide values for some parameters, and the Management Service implicitly configures these settings on the Citrix ADC instances.
+When you add Citrix ADC instances from the Management Service, you need to provide values for some parameters.
+The Management Service implicitly configures these settings on the Citrix ADC instances.

 Name: Assign a name to the Citrix ADC instance.

-Check Manage through internal network to enable an independent internal always-on connectivity between the SDX Management Service and the VPX instance.
+Select Manage through internal network to enable an independent internal always-on connectivity between the SDX Management Service and the VPX instance.
 This feature is supported in 13.0-36.27 and higher version of VPX instances running on the SDX appliance.

 Select an IPv4 or IPv6 address or both IPv4 and IPv6 addresses to access the Citrix VPX instance for the management purpose.
-A Citrix ADC instance can have only one management IP (also called NSIP).
+A Citrix ADC instance can have only one management IP (NSIP).
 You cannot remove an NSIP address.

 Assign a netmask, default gateway, and next hop to Management Service for the IP address.